Wolfram von Richthofen: Defeat at Stalingrad

 A complete disaster was averted by Army Group South, largely thanks to Richthofen's Luftflotte 4 and his former Fliegerkorps VIII, under his overall command.
 The loss of Stalingrad left Rostov-on-Don the only bottleneck supplying Army Group A in the Caucasus.
 In December 1942, Luftflotte 4 was still one of the most powerful single air commands in the world.
 On 15 January 1943, 1,140 of the 1,715 aircraft on the Eastern Front were under Richthofen's command.
 Its attacks on the Soviet Southwestern Front prevented the Soviets from achieving the goal of isolating the Army Group in the Caucasus.
 Its air operations proved decisive in this regard.

 Although defeated, Luftflotte 4 had flown 24,760 wounded and 5,150 technical personnel out of Stalingrad, which was 11 per cent of the total German manpower.
 It delivered only 19 per cent of the required supplies.
 It had four fewer transport groups than at Demyansk, so failed in its overall task despite Fiebig ordering his bombers onto transport operations.
 They managed an average of 68 sorties per day, delivering 111 tons of supplies against the requirement of 300 tons for the Sixth Army.

 After the defeat, Richthofen travelled to see Hitler on 11 February.
-He first met with Göring and allayed his fears Richthofen would use the opportunity to criticise Göring's leadership in front of Hitler.
-Richthofen later did criticise Göring's reluctance to disagree with Hitler and attacked his willingness to allow Hitler to receive what Richthofen considered to be faulty advice.
+He first met with Göring and allayed Göring's fears that Richthofen would use the opportunity to criticise Göring's leadership in front of Hitler.
+Richthofen later did criticise Göring's reluctance to disagree with Hitler, and attacked his willingness to allow Hitler to receive what Richthofen considered to be faulty advice.
 When Richthofen did meet Hitler he was critical of him for micromanagement, though he soothed Hitler's ego by insisting he had been let down by advisors.
 Hitler apparently took all of this calmly, and admitted that he bore the ultimate responsibility for the air lift fiasco.
-Richthofen argued commanders needed more tactical and operational freedom and won Hitler's agreement – though subsequent operations showed Hitler's remarks were insincere.
+Richthofen argued that commanders needed more tactical and operational freedom, and won Hitler's agreement – though subsequent operations showed Hitler's remarks were insincere.
 Richthofen avoided a confrontation because Hitler liked him and believed him to be loyal.
-Four days later Richthofen was promoted to the rank of field marshal being the youngest officer beside Göring to reach this rank in the Wehrmacht.
+Four days later Richthofen was promoted to the rank of field marshal, being the youngest officer besides Göring to reach this rank in the Wehrmacht.